Abandoned & Little-Known Airfields:

 Three light single-engine aircraft were visible on the east side of the field.

-The last aeronautical chart depiction which has been located of New London Airport was on the March 1993 Washington Sectional Chart.
+The last aeronautical chart depiction which has been located of New London Airport was on the March 1994 Washington Sectional Chart (courtesy of Ron Plante).

 It depicted New London Airport as having a 2,300' unpaved runway.